 The picture changes when we look to the past.

 When looking to the past, our sense of time is based on the retrieval of episodic memory.
 If, for instance, you have the most exciting week of your life, full of all sorts of different events and activities, when you look back on this time it will appear longer because of the increased number of individual “episodes” within that time.

 On the other hand, if you look back on the most boring week of your life it will seem like a shorter time because there are relatively few “episodes” in that week.
 Hence why times that appear to pass quickly when you actually live through them (like a vacation) may appear longer when you look back on them.
-The feeling of excitement at the time creates the perception of time moving quickly, and the increased number of “episodes” on that same vacation makes it appear like a longer stretch of time when you look back on it.
+The feeling of excitement at the time creates the perception of time moving quickly, and the increased number of “episodes” on that same vacation makes it appear like a long stretch of time when you look back on it.